Socialist perspectives on abortion: Labour Zionism

 In Israel, The left-wing party Meretz argues in favor of legalized abortion for reasons of personal liberty.
 In 2006, MK Zehava Gal-On of Meretz proposed a bill that would eliminate the termination committees, effectively decriminalizing unrestricted abortion.
 Gal-On argued that women with financial means can have abortions in private clinics, bypassing the committee and therefore gaining rights based on their wealth.
 The bill was rejected by a wide margin.

-Perspectives and laws on abortion in the People's Republic of China

-In the early 1950s, the Chinese government made abortion illegal other than when 1) the mother had a preexisting condition, such as tuberculosis or pernicious anemia, that would cause the pregnancy to be a threat to the mother's life; 2) when traditional Chinese medicine could not settle an overactive fetus and spontaneous abortion was expected; and 3) when the mother had already undergone two or more Caesarean sections.
-Punishments were written into the law for those who received or performed illegal abortions.
-The specific motivation for this change is not clear, with many potential factors influencing the change in law, including the protection of women's health.
-Under Mao Zedong contraception was condemned and importation of contraceptions were banned.
-By the late 1970s, women were able to procure abortions if they were deemed "unfit to give birth" or if contraception had been used and was ineffective.
-Policies in Shanghai specifically were largely focused on fertility planning as a type of fertility control.

-Current law

-Currently, abortion in China is legal only in medically required cases.

 Within Third-World socialist movements

 Bolivia

 During the government of Evo Morales, despite opposition by the church, the abortion by social and economic reasons was allowed.

 Brazil

 The abortion in Brazilian politics had never been subject of debate before the 2000s.
 The opinions about the issue by top names of socialism, like Miguel Arraes or Leonel Brizola are subject of doubt.
 While chief of executive of Rio de Janeiro state, Brizola approved a law supporting aid for women who wish to perform limited abortions, but accepted a asking by a bishop, and ask for the Assembly to revoke the law a few weeks later.
 Luiz Inácio Lula da Silva, before the 2010s decade, was against abortion.
 Heloísa Helena and Eduardo Campos, were also against abortion.

 Nowadays, abortion on request is supported by the vast majority of socialists, like Guilherme Boulos, Ciro Gomes, Manuela d'Ávila, Dilma Rousseff, Fernando Haddad and Lula.